defold/doc/docs/en/tutorials/grading.md

 ## Color grading

-Colors are expressed as a three component values where the components dictate the amount of red, green and blue a color should contain.
+Colors are expressed as three component values where each component dictates the amount of red, green or blue a color consist of.
 The full color spectrum from black, through red, green, blue, yellow and pink to white can be fit into a cube shape:

 ![color cube](images/grading/color_cube.png)

 Any color that can be displayed on screen can be found in this color cube.
-The basic idea of color grading is to create such a color cube but distort the colors in it and use it as a 3D *lookup table* in the fragment shader:
+The basic idea of color grading is to use such a color cube, but with altered colors, as a 3D *lookup table*.

+For each pixel:

+1. Look up its color's position in the color cube (based on the red, green and blue values).
+2. *Read* what color the graded cube has stored in that location.
+3. Draw the pixel in the read color instead of the original color.

+We can do this in our fragment shader:

-1. Sample the color value for the pixel from the off-screen buffer.
+1. Sample the color value for each pixel in the off-screen buffer.
-2. Look up the position of the sampled color value in the color-graded color cube.
+2. Look up the color position of the sampled pixel in a color-graded color cube.
-3. Set the fragment color to the looked up value.
+3. Set the output fragment color to the looked up value.

 ![render target grading](images/grading/render_target_grading.png)

 ## Representing the lookup table

-Open GL ES 2.0 does not support 3D textures so we need to figure out a way to represent the 3D color cube as a 2D texture that we can sample from.
-The standard way of doing that is to slice the cube along the Z-axis (blue) and lay each slice side by side in a 2-dimensional grid.
+Open GL ES 2.0 does not support 3D textures so we need to figure out another way to represent the 3D color cube.
+A common way of doing that is to slice the cube along the Z-axis (blue) and lay each slice side by side in a 2-dimensional grid.
 Each of the 16 slices contains a 16⨉16 pixel grid.
+We store this in a texture that we can read from in the fragment shader with a sampler:

 ![lookup texture](images/grading/lut.png)

-We see that the table contains 16 cells (one for each blue color intensity) and within each cell 16 red colors along the X axis and 16 green colors along the Y axis.
-It might seem like we have merely 4 bit color depth, which by most standards is lousy.
-But thanks to a feature of GL graphics hardware we can get very good results anyway.
+The resulting texture contains 16 cells (one for each blue color intensity) and within each cell 16 red colors along the X axis and 16 green colors along the Y axis.
+The texture represents the whole 16 million color RGB color space in just 4096 colors---merely 4 bits of color depth.
+By most standards this lousy but thanks to a feature of GL graphics hardware we can get very high color accuracy back.
 Let's see how.

 ## Looking up colors